 It is also India's oldest commercial bank and the largest lender by market capitalization.

 Currently, there are 12 nationalised banks in the country.
-Here is the list of government banks in India in 2025:
+Here is the latest government bank list:

-Here are the top ten public sector banks in India in terms of their market capitalisation:
+Here are the top ten government bank list in India in terms of their market capitalisation:

 Banks | Market Capitalisation (in ₹ Crores) |